Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 8: Impact of a Sphere
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This simulation reproduces the impact of a high-speed projectile on a wall composed of cubic particles.
 These particles are linked by cohesive interactions (springs) between the vertices of their faces.
 The wall is placed on a surface with a high friction coefficient to prevent it from shifting.
-This simulation also incorporates a periodic boundary condition along the direction of the wall
+This simulation also incorporates a periodic boundary condition along the direction of the wall.

 - Input files: ``exaDEM/example/polyhedra/basic_shape/impact_with_frag.msp``